linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance.md

 In looking at an issuer's bank credit facilities,  we consider both quantity and quality.
 Moody's is particularly watchful for provisions that could provide lenders with a basis not to fund.
 These include covenants,  material adverse change (MAC) clauses,  level of bank lenders financial strength,  relationship factors,  facility maturity dates,  and renewal procedures for multi-year and/or 364 day revolving credits with/without a term option.
 For example,  Moody's places greater value on relationship based committed bank facilities in comparison to transactional or arms-length arrangements (see Moody's Assessing the Strengtb of a Liquidity Facility - June 1999).

 In addition,  we consider the mechanics for loan draws,  as well as the geographic market in which the funds are delivered.
-(For example,  an issuer with a Euro-CP program may need cash available in London to refund maturing commercial paper).
+(For example,  an issuer with a Euro-CP program may need cash available in London to refund maturing [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]]).
 Time zones and differing holiday schedules are also factored into the analysis.
 These are often addressed through the use of swing lines.

 ### EVALUATING TOTAL CASHELOWS